 Fourney, Osage and Vieux Guinot - correct wines, aromatic, round and pleasant.
 87-88p.

 Le Boscq - 46% Cabernet Sauvignon + 46% Merlot + 6% Petit Verdot + 2% Cabernet Franc.
 Quite compact, nicely constructed, fleshy with very tasty blackcurrants, firm finish.
 90-91p.

 Meyney – whole 16% Petit Verdot in the blend (18% in 2018) and remaining parts split equally between Cabernet Sauvignon and Merlot.
-Voluptuous, strong backbone, lush and concentrated on the palate, full-bodied, creamy and with great complexity.
-Continues in tracks of awesome 2018 but I taste more elegance here.
+Voluptuous, strong backbone, lush and concentrated on the palate, full-bodied, creamy and with complexity.
+Continues in tracks of excellent 2018 but I taste more elegance here.
 95p.

 Pagodes de Cos - 55% Cabernet Sauvignon + 36% Merlot + 5% Cabernet Franc + 4% Petit Verdot, 14% alcohol, 20% new barrels.
 Second wine of Cos d'Estournel.
 An attractive and aromatic burst of sweet blackcurrants on the nose, quite opulent on the palate, creamy berries, silky texture, splendid support of sweet tannins.
 Nice touch of minerality.
 I can easily feel the presence of Petit Verdot which contributes well to backbone here!
 Sublime effort!
 93-94p.